dashkevych/goedemorgen/readme.txt

 * The TGM Plugin Activation library (http://tgmpluginactivation.com/), by Thomas Griffin, is licensed under the GPL-2.0 or later : https://opensource.org/licenses/GPL-2.0

 == Changelog ==

+= 1.0.0, Sep 16, 2017 =

+* Add: option to choose the size of a featured image;
+* Update: refactoring a function that registers widget areas;
+* Update: search content template;
+* Update: panels page template;
+* Update: some styles;

 = 0.9.9, Sep 9, 2017 =